Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 A comma-separated list of hostnames to allow access to the REST API.
 By default, Teku accepts access from `localhost` and `127.0.0.1`.

-!!! tip
+!!! warning

+    Only trusted parties should access the REST API.
+Do not directly expose these APIs publicly on production nodes.

-    To allow all hostnames, use `"*"`.
-We don't recommend allowing all hostnames for production environments.
+    We don't recommend allowing all hostnames (`"*"`) for production environments.

 ### rest-api-interface